 I’ve been using Cursor for 3 weeks, and I’m really impressed.
-Of course, it is not ideal and it doesn’t replace a human developer (for now), but it can help in a lot of ways.
+Of course, it is not ideal and it

-My favorite uses for it are writing tests with instructions, creating TS types, and drawing diagrams.
-Let’s look closer at each case.
+My favorite uses for it are writing tests with instructions, creating TS types, and

 Writing tests

-Not all developers love to write unit and integration tests.
-I personally lose my inspiration when I need to create a lot of mocks, do some routine tasks for preparing the test environment and try to make everything work with components or other libraries.
+when I need to create a lot of mocks, do some routine tasks for preparing the test environment and

 And that’s the place where AI shines!
 Of course not without a helping hand, but…